TritonDataCenter/sdc-headnode/README.md

   - `make usb` - outputs a USB image tarball
   - `make coal` - outputs a coal image for use with VMware
-  - `make incr-upgrade` - outputs a tarball with scripts and tools for incremental upgrades of services on existing headnodes.

 ### Build prerequisites